 Proof read

 Before hitting publish, proof read your copy.
-As well as spelling and grammar, proof reading will help you tidy up the text, remove repeated information, and make any final adjustments.
+As well as spelling and grammar, proof reading will help you tidy up the text, remove duplicate information, sense check, and make any final adjustments.

-It’s harder to proof read your own work, so if you can, ask someone to do it for you.
-If you don’t have anyone else available, put it aside for a day and proof read it again tomorrow.
+It’s hard to proof read your own work, so if you can, ask someone to do it for you.
+If you don’t have anyone available, put it aside for a day and read through it again tomorrow.
 You’ll come to it with much fresher eyes and will be able to look at the text more objectively.

 Conclusion